bmend1/hello-world/README.md

 # hello-world
-this repo says hellow world!
+this repo says Hello world!
 I live in Perth.
 I like to MTB.